 Price (January 2017) :- £300.00

 Much like Elkhart, our exclusive brand of student instruments Sonata offers good quality at affordable prices.
-Again we usually recommend that this Alto saxophone is suitable for players up to about grade 4 standard, or a player who is looking to keep their costs down.
-It’s lightweight but sturdy design makes this saxophone ideal for younger players, who can sometimes struggle with the weight of a saxophone, and its good quality sound is encouraging for beginners.
+Again we usually recommend that this Alto saxophone is suitable for players up to about grade 4 standard.
+It’s lightweight but sturdy design makes this saxophone ideal for younger players, who can sometimes struggle with the weight of a saxophone.
+Its good quality sound is encouraging for beginners.

 Jupiter as a brand sits comfortably in the mid-range of student instruments.
-Being somewhat more refined than the entry-level brands, Jupiter’s Alto and Tenor saxophones should take a player that bit further, to around grade 5/6 before you may feel the need for an upgrade.
+Jupiter’s Alto and Tenor saxophones should take a player to around grade 5/6 before you may feel the need for an upgrade.
 The quality craftsmanship of these saxophones contributes to their durability and polished sound, which is appreciated by many players and teachers.
 These saxophones would be a good choice for someone who has possibly rented for a while so has some playing experience, and is looking for their first purchase.

 At the upper end of the student saxophones we have on offer at Normans is the Yamaha 280 range.
 The Alto and Tenor saxophones are the most expensive in the student range, but definitely worth the investment.
-These instruments should take a player comfortably to grade 6, but often players will keep their 280 right up until grade 8 with the help of a good mouthpiece and reeds.
+These instruments should take a player comfortably to grade 6, but often players will keep their 280 right up until grade 8.
+A good mouthpiece and reeds can help this.
 A Yamaha saxophone may seem like a huge investment initially, but they often last many more years than their counterparts.
 The build quality of Yamaha’s student instruments is excellent and the quality of sound and longevity of their instruments reflects this, making it a favourite amongst teachers.

 The final saxophones I wanted to mention in this blog are Yamaha’s 480 Alto and Tenor.
-These are not technically student instruments, but advertised by Yamaha as an intermediate range.
-These “step-up instruments” have a more refined, authoritative sound than the student saxophones, and are a great choice for players between grades 4 to 8, or a keen hobbyist.
+The 480’s are not technically student instruments, but advertised by Yamaha as an intermediate range.
+These “step-up instruments” have a more refined, authoritative sound than the student saxophones.
+They are a great choice for players between grades 4 to 8, or a keen hobbyist.
 With a bit more resistance than the student models, this saxophone will help a player to develop their sound and technique.
 Again the build quality of the 480 range is exceptional, and you really get what you pay for.

 If you would be more interested in the professional range of saxophones stocked at Normans, then please follow this link to read our other blog.